 Coordinator of Classical Performance and Chamber Music

-Dr Kenji Fujimura (Senior Lecturer in Piano/Keyboard) is a multi-award-winning musician and international prize-winning composer, and has been broadcast on many occasions as soloist and chamber musician by networks such as BBC Radio 3, ABC-FM and TV, the MBS-FM network, and Bravo!
+Associate Professor Kenji Fujimura (Piano/Keyboard) is a multi-international-award-winning pianist and composer, and has been broadcast on many occasions as soloist and chamber musician by networks such as BBC Radio 3, ABC-FM and TV, the MBS-FM network, and Bravo!
 Canada.
-He has been described as ‘a grand artist with a magical sound, an accomplished technique and a superb understanding of all musical styles.
+As a pianist he has been described as ‘a grand artist with a magical sound, an accomplished technique and a superb understanding of all musical styles.
 He adds to this a vision of deep profundity’.